pengzhi1998/academic-kickstart/content/project/Image Processing/index.md

 # Project summary to display on homepage.
 summary = """
  An implementation of image processing with different algorithms.
 The course project for *Signal and Systems*.
-And the report for it is [here](./Report.pdf) (Chinese version).
+[Chinese Version Summary](./Report.pdf)
  """

 # image_preview = "MIPS_CPU/FPGA.png"